Check out Singapore Airlines' new luxury suites

 Can Singapore Airlines do luxury better than its rivals?

-The Asian carrier on Thursday unveiled a new cabin design for its fleet of A380 superjumbo jets, featuring double beds, swivel chairs and personal wardrobes in first class.
+The Asian carrier on Thursday unveiled a new cabin design for its fleet of Airbus A380 superjumbo jets, featuring double beds, swivel chairs and personal wardrobes in private first-class staterooms.

 The new design includes six spacious suites that boast 32-inch flat-screen TVs, vanity counters and luxury leather furnishings.
-In business class, couples traveling together can drop the divider between seats to create a fully-reclining double bed.
+In business class, couples traveling together can drop the divider between seats to create a fully-reclining double bed in the center column.

-Singapore's (SINGF) new look comes as it faces fierce competition from Middle East rivals like Dubai's Emirates Airline and Abu Dhabi's Etihad Airways.
+But a decade after it first introduced the A380 -- the world's largest passenger jet -- Singapore's own luxury standard has been leapfrogged by competitors in the Middle East like Dubai's Emirates Airline and Abu Dhabi's Etihad Airways.

 The Gulf carriers' first-class offerings include on-board showers, fold-away beds and sliding privacy doors.
 Etihad even boasts private butlers for high-flying guests on some routes.

 "Singapore Airlines is clearly attempting to reestablish its leadership position at the front of the aircraft," said Greg Waldron, managing editor of aviation industry website FlightGlobal.

 Corrine Png, an analyst at research firm Crucial Perspective, agreed, saying Singapore needed the redesign because its current offering "looks tired now" and rivals have caught up.
+The airline said it's spending $850 million on the overhaul.

-The airline has struggled to compete with Emirates, whose prices are generally cheaper.
+The airline has struggled to compete with Emirates whose prices are generally cheaper.

-Waldron pointed out that Singapore's new design features fewer first-class suites than before and has more economy seats, which should reduce the carrier's costs per passenger.
+Waldron pointed out that Singapore's new design features fewer first-class suites than its most-crowded A380 did previously -- and also has more economy seats.
+That should reduce the carrier's costs per passenger by adding more seats it's likely to fill.

 "While suites generate publicity and headlines, the ticket price is far beyond the reach of most passengers," he said.

-Png note that Singapore has also focused on lighter and thinner materials in its new cabins in an effort to cut fuel costs.
+Png notes that Singapore has also focused on lighter and thinner materials in its new cabins in an effort to cut fuel costs.

 Related: This plane may vastly improve flying in the U.S.